sbrcly/Trading-Schedule-Public/README.md

 # Trading-Schedule-Public
-Public repo for Trading Schedule

 This is an internal tool that I built for Caesars Sportsbook.

+This is a scheduling tool.
+It pulls in all of the different games that we offer for a variety of sports and assigns traders to those games.
+Traders can view their own schedule, filter by date, keyword, or league.

+When a trader goes to their page, stats are given on the bottom and they can access their "trader dashboard" (still in development).

-Below, you'll find multiple screenshots and video walk-throughs of the application.
+There are a number of other features to this application.
+Below, you'll find multiple screenshots and video walk-throughs of everything the application can do.

 Enjoy!